-As the torrent of information business enterprises create and acquire grows, the ability to manage it becomes ever more urgent.
-Data management practices struggle to catch up with the speed at which data proliferates.
-Industry estimates are that 90% of the information created in the history of the world was created in the past two years.
+As the torrent of information businesses create grows, the ability to manage it becomes ever more urgent.
+IFL Science estimates that the world creates 3.5 quintillion bytes of data every day, and 90% of the information created in the world's history was created in the past two years.

 Data management was easier when IT controlled the creation, movement, and use of information inside an enterprise.
-Today’s free flow of data has rendered centralized control obsolete.
-People have become accustomed to having information about anything available instantly, and become dissatisfied when the information they need to make decisions and do their work is not available and useful.
+Today’s free flow of data has made centralized control challenging.
+People have become accustomed to having information about anything available instantly and become dissatisfied when the information they need to make decisions and do their work isn’t available and useful immediately.

-The industry has attempted to keep up with the growth of information in a progression from databases through ERP, data hubs, hubs of hubs, data lakes, and cloud storage.
-Without disciplined management, democratized data become chaos.
+The data management industry has attempted to keep up with the growth of information in a progression from databases through ERP, data hubs, hubs of hubs, data lakes, cloud storage, and emerging technologies like edge computing.
+But without disciplined management, democratized data becomes chaos.
 Master data management and data governance have emerged as the solution.

 Until recently, master data management (MDM) was the domain of only the largest and most data-dependent organizations, but in today’s data-driven business world, it has become necessary for organizations of all sizes and types.
-At some level, every enterprise needs to manage the creation, flow, and consumption of information.
+Every business needs to manage information creation, flow, and consumption today.

-The right time to act on master data management is before your data get out of control, but the human tendency is to wait until there is a crisis.
-If an urgent need arises, we recommend you have a solution on hand to address data issues quickly.
+The right time to act on master data management is before your data gets out of control, so we recommend not waiting for a crisis.

 How do you know if you need to act now?
 Here are a few indicators:

 - Your decision-makers don’t trust your data.
 According to a KPMG study, only one-third of CEOs trust their data analytics.
 In the absence of confidence, business leaders revert to experience and instinct.
 It doesn’t matter how marvelous the insights are if the CEO doesn’t believe the data.